-- Measure 1 Include special flood considerations clause in the Lithgow Local Environmental Plan, 2014 (Lithgow LEP 2014) - Measure 2 Improvements to planning and development controls for future development in flood prone areas - Measure 3 Improvements to emergency response planning - > Measure 4 Increase public awareness of the risks of flooding in the community - Measure 5 Preparation of stormwater and flood risk management strategy for future growth areas in the Marrangaroo Creek catchment - Measure 6 Investigation and design of an integrated flood warning system for Lithgow - > Measure 7 Implementation of an integrated flood warning system for Lithgow - Measure 8 Commissioning of a Voluntary Purchase and House Raising Feasibility Study and subject to agreement with the affected property owners, the purchase of 30 residential properties and the raising of 25 dwellings that are of weatherboard type construction - Measure 9 Investigation and concept design of George Coates Street Drainage Works - Measure 10 Detailed design and construction of George Coates Street Drainage Works - > Measure 11 Investigation and concept design of Lithgow High School Detention Basin - Measure 12 Detailed design and construction of Lithgow High School Detention Basin - Measure 13 Investigation and concept design of Farmers Creek Channel Works Stages 3, 4, 5 and 6
+- ➤ Measure 1 Include special flood considerations clause in the Lithgow Local Environmental Plan, 2014 (Lithgow LEP 2014) - ➤ Measure 2 Improvements to planning and development controls for future development in flood prone areas - Measure 3 Improvements to emergency response planning - Measure 4 Increase public awareness of the risks of flooding in the community - ➤ Measure 5 Update of the flood models and associated mapping to more accurately define the nature of flooding in new subdivision development. - Measure 6 Preparation of stormwater and flood risk management strategy for future growth areas in the Marrangaroo Creek catchment - ➤ Measure 7 Investigation and design of an integrated flood warning system for Lithgow - Measure 8 Implementation of an integrated flood warning system for Lithgow - ➤ Measure 9 Commissioning of a Voluntary Purchase and House Raising Feasibility Study and subject to agreement with the affected property owners and confirmation of the date of construction, the purchase of up to thirty (30) residential properties and the raising of up to nine (9) dwellings that are of weatherboard type construction

-- Measure 14 Detailed design and construction of Farmers Creek Channel Works Stages 3, 4, 5 and 6 - Measure 15 Development and implementation of a Vegetation Management Plan for Farmers Creek and its major tributaries - Measure 16 Review and update previous investigation into the existing sewerage system at Lithgow using the flooding and drainage information set out in the Lithgow FRMS 2023 report.
+- Measure 10 Investigation and concept design of George Coates Street Drainage Works - Measure 11 Detailed design and construction of George Coates Street Drainage Works - Measure 12 Investigation and concept design of Lithgow High School Detention Basin - Measure 13 Detailed design and construction of Lithgow High School Detention Basin - Measure 14 Investigation and concept design of Farmers Creek Channel Works Stages 3, 4, 5 and 6 - ➤ Measure 15 Detailed design and construction of Farmers Creek Channel Works Stages 3, 4, 5 and 6 - ▶ Measure 16 Development and implementation of a Vegetation Management Plan for Farmers Creek and its major tributaries - ➤ Measure 17 Review and update previous investigation into the existing sewerage system at Lithgow using the flooding and drainage information set out in the Lithgow FRMS 2023 report.